MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

     - **Index storage**:
         - *Select the **AzureAISearch** connection to your Azure AI Search resource*
     - **Search settings**:
-        - **Search type**: Vector
+        - **Vector settings**: Add vector search to this search resource
         - **Azure OpenAI Resource**: Default_AzureOpenAI
         - *Acknowledge that an embedding model will be deployed*
     - **Index settings**:
         - **Index name**: brochures-index
         - **Virtual machine**: Auto select
-1. Wait for your index to be created, which can take several minutes.
+1. Wait for your index to be ready, which can take several minutes.
 The index creation operation consists of the following jobs:
-    - Validating deployment of the embedding model that will be used to create embedding vectors for your data
-    - Chunking the text data into smaller units for indexing
-    - Creating embeddings for the text tokens in your chunked data
+    - Crack, chunk, and embed the text tokens in your brochures data
-    - Creating the index
+    - Update the index
-    - Registering the index asset
+    - Register the index asset

 ## Test the index